 - Customer Match: Customer Match lets you use your first-party online and offline data to reach and re-engage with your customers across YouTube and Google video partners.
 Learn more About Customer Match.

 - Similar segments: Similar segments is a targeting feature based on first-party data lists (usually your data segments or Customer Match segments) that helps you expand the reach of your best-performing audiences by targeting new users with similar characteristics to your data segments or Customer Match segments.

 Content targeting methods

-Content targeting methods let you define where you want your ads to show.
+Content targeting methods let you define where you want (or where you don't want) your ads to show.
 These include:

 - Placements: Target channels, videos, apps, websites, or placements within websites.
 For example, you can target an entire high-traffic blog or just the homepage of a popular news site.
 Placements can include:

 - Websites on the Google Display Network

 - Apps on the Google Display Network

 Note: When you add Google Display Network placements, your ad may still run in all eligible locations on YouTube.
 When you add YouTube placements, your ad may still run in all eligible locations across the Google Display Network.

 If you have "Video partners on the Display Network" selected under "Networks" and you add Google Display Network placements only, your ads may still show on YouTube.